orf/xcat/README.md

 XCat is a command line tool to exploit and investigate blind XPath injection vulnerabilities.

-For complete read the documentation here: https://xcat.readthedocs.io/en/latest/
+For a complete reference read the documentation here: https://xcat.readthedocs.io/en/latest/

 It supports an large number of features: